jaehoonkyle/academic_website/content/cv/work.md

 +++

 ## **Employment**
-**Federal Reserve Bank of New York**, New York, NY | 2021- Current
+**NYU Stern School of Business**, New York, NY | 2025- Current
-Financial Research Economist, Financial Intermediation Policy Research

-**J.P.
-Morgan**, Singapore, Singapore | 2012- 2015
-Associate, FX & Rates Trading

-**J.P.
-Morgan**, Singapore, Singapore | 2011
-Summer Analyst, FX & Rates Trading

-**Goldman Sachs**, Seoul, Korea | 2010
-Summer Analyst, Fixed Income Currency & Commodities
+Assistant Professor of Accounting